intercom/intercom-ruby/README.md

 # Iterate over all conversations for your app
 intercom.conversations.all.each { |convo| ... }

+# The below method of finding conversations by using the find_all method work only for API versions 2.5 and below

 # FINDING CONVERSATIONS FOR AN ADMIN
 # Iterate over all conversations (open and closed) assigned to an admin
 intercom.conversations.find_all(type: 'admin', id: '7').each {|convo| ... }